-By the time Felip and I arrived to Fairbanks and checked in to the hostel, it was getting late.
+By the time we arrived to Fairbanks on our Alaska road trip and checked in to the hostel, it was getting late.
 And we had to leave at 7 the next morning for a long drive.

 That left us only a few hours to explore the city.
-Fortunately, we managed to make it to the Ice Museum downtown just in time for their last show of the evening.
-And what a show it was.
+Fortunately, we managed to make it to the Fairbanks Ice Museum downtown just in time for their last show of the evening.
+And what a show it was!

 The program began with an introduction from a local ice carver.
 Every March, Fairbanks is home to one of the biggest ice carving competitions in the world.
 One artist is on hand here each day to provide demonstrations.